 \subsection{MBQC method}

-MBQC was introduced by Raussendorf \emph{et al.}, which differs from the network-based quantum computing models due to the measurement-based operations~\cite{PhysRevA.68.022312}.
+MBQC was introduced by Raussendorf \emph{et al.}, which differs from the gate-based quantum computing models due to the measurement-based operations~\cite{PhysRevA.68.022312}.
 Within this framework, quantum computation is carried out by first preparing and then entangling qubits into a highly structured resource state.
-This so-called cluster or graph state is represented by an undirected graph $G = (V, E)$, shown in Figure \ref{fig: 2D cluster state}, where $V$ denotes the set of vertices corresponding to the qubits, and $E$ represents the edges corresponding to the $\mathrm{CZ}$ gates between the qubits.\\ In order to move from the description of graph states to the construction of QECCs, it is important to recall how the measurement outcomes affect the stabilizer structure of a graph state.
+This so-called cluster or graph state is represented by an undirected graph $G = (V, E)$, shown in Figure \ref{fig: 2D cluster state}, where $V$ denotes the set of vertices corresponding to the qubits, and $E$ represents the edges corresponding to the $\mathrm{CZ}$ gates between the qubits.\\

+In order to move from the description of graph states to the construction of QECCs, it is important to recall how the measurement outcomes affect the stabilizer structure of a graph state.
 The evolution of stabilizers under specific measurement choices provides the foundation for relating cluster states to error-correcting codes.
-A formal derivation of the stabilizer generators of post-measurement states can be found in ~\cite{nielsen2010quantum}, while the detailed behavior of stabilizer sub-groups under various measurement settings is described in ~\cite{patil2023clifford,PhysRevA.69.062311}.
-This perspective naturally motivates the construction of quantum error-correcting codes from graph states, commonly referred to as graph codes.
+A formal derivation of the stabilizer generators of post-measurement states can be found in Ref. \cite{nielsen2010quantum}, while the detailed behavior of stabilizer sub-groups under various measurement settings is described in Ref. \cite{patil2023clifford,PhysRevA.69.062311}.
+This perspective naturally motivates the construction of quantum error-correcting codes from graph states, known as graph codes.
 The concept of graph codes was first introduced by Schlingemann and Werner, where the code space is defined through an isometry from input qubits to output qubits using a graph and a finite Abelian group~\cite{Schlingemann_2001,10.1007/978-3-642-20901-7_9}.
-Further, Schlingemann and Grassl \emph{et. al} independently showed that every stabilizer QECC can be represented as graph code and vice versa~\cite{1023317,https://doi.org/10.48550/arxiv.quant-ph/0111080}.
+Further, Schlingemann and Grassl \emph{et. al} independently showed that every stabilizer QECC can be represented as a graph code and vice versa~\cite{1023317,https://doi.org/10.48550/arxiv.quant-ph/0111080}.

-Graph codes defined in ~\cite{Schlingemann_2001,10.1007/978-3-642-20901-7_9} are also constructed using measurements on the message qubit.
+Graph codes defined in Ref. \cite{Schlingemann_2001,10.1007/978-3-642-20901-7_9} are also constructed using measurements on the message qubit.
 When $k$ message qubits are combined with $n$ qubits of the graph through $\mathrm{CZ}$ gates, we call it an $(n+k)$ qubit graph-message state.
 Then encoding can be implemented by measuring the message qubits in the $X$ basis, as shown in Figure \ref{fig: encoding of message using MBQC}~\cite{hwang2015relationgraphcodegraph}.

 Each stabilizer of the $(n+k)$ qubit graph-message state is given by Eq.~\eqref{eq:graph_state}: